fdezar/mern-project-server/README.md

-# MERN-Project-server

-Provisional README.

-Tabla con las rutas del back y los modelos

-# Productivity App - Server Side
+# Silk MERN Full Stack App - Server Side

-This repository contains the server-side code for the Productivity App, a full-stack productivity application built using the MERN stack.
+This repository contains the server-side code for Silk, a full-stack productivity application built using the MERN stack.
 The server handles user authentication, manages tasks and notes data, and interacts with the MongoDB database.

 ## Features